A Cut Above the Rest

 Requirements for Military Police Officers: |

-Military Police are encouraged to apply through the CONSTABLE stream as doing so enables our recruiting team to determine the nature and amount of police-related experience.
+Military Police are encouraged to apply through the CONSTABLE stream as doing so enables our Recruiting team to determine the nature and amount of police-related experience.
 Once a determination is made at the interview stage, an applicant may be moved into the Experienced Officer stream.
 All applicants will be required to participate in and successfully complete each stage of the recruitment process to be considered for employment.
 The Ontario Police College (OPC) recognizes Military Police as an institution that provides recruit training deemed to be equivalent to Ontario Basic Constable training.
 Applicants with military police experience who bring an acceptable amount of police-related experience and have the opportunity to proceed through the Experienced Officer stream will be required to complete the OPC Equivalency Exam.
 A mark of 75% in each of the academic subjects must be achieved to move forward in the application process.
 If a passing mark is not achieved, the applicant must attend the Ontario Police College Basic Constable Training. |

 International Applicants |

-We welcome and accept applications for the position of Constable and Experienced officer from applicants residing outside of Canada.
+We welcome and accept applications for the position of Constable and Experienced Officer from applicants residing outside of Canada.
 All international applicants will be required to fulfill the same process as Canadian applicants for the Constable position. |

 Applications for Experienced Officers |

-All experienced officers must follow the online application process.
+All Experienced Officers must follow the online application process.
 Once your application is reviewed, we will request the following documents:

 |